mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 <p class="date text-center"><a href = "https://www.business-science.io/r-cheatsheet">The Ultimate R Cheat Sheet.
 It's OK to cheat. </a></p>

-# Here's how to cheat.
+# Here's how to cheat to become a Senior/Lead Data Scientist.

-If we head on back to my cheat sheet, on page 3 you'll find links to my goto-advanced tools.
+If we head to my cheat sheet (page 3) you'll find links to my goto-advanced tools for Senior/Lead Data Scientists.
+(PS- [Check out this article](https://www.business-science.io/careers/2022/03/11/which-data-science-skills-are-important.html) for the tools for Data Scientists if you are becoming a Data Scientist.)

 ![](/assets/cheatsheet_page3.jpg)